-Carefully laced new sail on Skerry mast.
+Laced new sail on Skerry mast.
 Needs tweaking!
-Later I did re lace the sail and it fit much better.
+Later I did re lace the sail and it fits much better.
 There is no shaping on this sail and all the lines are straight.
 This is not as serious as if the sail was made of dacron.
 The polytarp stretches and the sail acts as though it had some shape.

 After tweaking the attachment of the sail onto the boom it looked much better.
 I evened out the tension and it lost the creases that you see in the above photos.